 3. Sue Barker

 Sue Barker is a former British tennis player who had a successful career in the 1970s and 1980s.
-Born on April 19, 1956, in Paignton, England, Barker won 15 singles titles and 16 doubles titles during her career.
+Born on April 19, 1956, in Paignton, England, Barker won 15 singles and 16 doubles titles.
 She reached a career-high ranking of No. 3 in singles and No. 2 in doubles.

-After retiring from tennis, Barker became a successful broadcaster, working for the BBC as a commentator and presenter.
-She has covered numerous Wimbledon tournaments and is a regular presenter on the BBC’s coverage of the event.
+After retiring from tennis, Barker became a successful broadcaster, working as a commentator and presenter for the BBC.
+She has covered numerous Wimbledon tournaments and regularly presented on the BBC’s event coverage.

 4. Jo Durie

 Jo Durie is a former British tennis player who played during the 1980s and 1990s.
 Born on July 27, 1960, in Bristol, England, Durie was known for her versatility and ability to play on all surfaces.
 She reached the semifinals of Wimbledon in 1983 and achieved a career-high ranking of No. 5 in singles and No. 7 in doubles.

 Durie, one of the English female tennis players, won two Grand Slam mixed doubles titles and reached the quarterfinals of the US Open and Australian Open in singles.
 She retired from professional tennis in 1995 and now works as a commentator and coach.